Skip to content

 Angry Ghosts Podcast - From Action Tomato to Cancel Culture with Gerardjan Rijnders

 Gerardjan Rijnders is considered one of the great theatre innovators of the post-1969 Dutch theatre field.
-Because he became personally involved in Aktie Tomaat and the Maagdenhuis occupation as a teenager, he is the ideal person to shine his light on current emancipatory developments within the theatre field.
+Having become personally involved as a teenager in Aktie Tomaat and the Maagdenhuis occupation, he is the ideal person to shine his light on current emancipatory developments within the theatre field.
 In the first part of the conversation, we talk...

-Nerd podcast #13: Emily Ansenk (Holland Festival) is all set: 'Until a week and a half ago, we didn't know if it could go ahead.'
+Nerd podcast #13: Emily Ansenk (Holland Festival) is all over it: 'Until a week and a half ago, we didn't know if it could go ahead.'

 'Are we ready?
 Yes.
 Is everything ready?
 No, far from it, because it is all very complex.
 But in the end the jubilation now prevails, because until a week and a half ago we didn't even know if we were allowed.'
 In this Nerd podcast, Emily Ansenk, director of the Holland Festival for the second year, tells Marijn Lems and Wijbrand